wazuh/wazuh-virtual-machines/docs/ref/installation/ova/local-ova-installation.md

 ...
 ```

-The `wazuh_ova_base_box` key is required and must point to the Vagrant `.box` file used as the base for the OVA build.
+The `wazuh_ova_base_box` key is required.
+Its value must be a URL pointing to the Vagrant `.box` file.
+The build process downloads this file and registers it as a Vagrant box (using `vagrant box add --name`) before starting the VM.
+The Vagrantfile itself only references the box by name.

 Follow the steps below to create the Wazuh virtual machine: